 Tips to include almonds and walnuts in your daily diet: Walnuts can be delicious when chopped up and sprinkled onto salads for an added crunch that’s rich in biotin.
 A handful of almonds can make a great mid-morning snack to get rid of any hunger pangs until lunch.
 Alternatively, blend them up and add them to your morning smoothie.

 A carrot a day may be just what you need to give yourself a daily boost of biotin.
-Not only is this vegetable great for your eye health due to its levels of beta-carotene, it can also provide you with a good biotin supply.
+Not only is this vegetable great for your eye health due to its levels of beta-carotene, but it can also provide you with a good biotin supply.
 Increase your carrot intake and you’ll see the positive impact on your hair.
+Calculate daily energy with TDEE Calculator.

 Tips to increase your daily carrot intake: Not only do carrots make a great crunchy raw snack, especially when paired with a scrumptious vegan dip, they also taste great as a main meal when roasted along with other vegetables.